MicrosoftDocs/SupportArticles-docs/support/system-center/dpm/troubleshoot-exchange-protection-recovery-issues.md

 > DPM encountered an error while performing an operation for \\\\?\GLOBALROOTDevice\HarddiskVoIumeShadowCopyGUID.log on \<servername> (ID 2033 Details Data error (cyclic redundancy check) (0x80070017))

 The most likely cause is a corrupted Exchange transaction log on the Exchange server.
 However, pay attention to the path in the error message.
-If the path looks similar to the one below, there is a possibility that the log is corrupted on the DPM server:
+If the path looks similar to the following one, there's a possibility that the log on the DPM server is corrupted:

 `C:\Program Files\Microsoft System Center\DPM\DPM\Volumes\Replica\vol_<VOL GUID>\<GUID>\Full\C-Vol\E0400121F44.log`

 To resolve this issue, rename the log file that's mentioned in the error message and copy a known good version from another DAG member.
-If the corrupted file is on the DPM server's replica volume, replace the file by using the following steps and then run a consistency check.
-Using the PowerShell commands to mount a replica volume and locate the offending or corrupted log file.
+If the corrupted file is on the DPM server's replica volume, use the following steps to replace the file, and then run a consistency check.
+Use the PowerShell commands to mount a replica volume and locate the offending or corrupted log file.

 1. Get all protection groups by using the following cmdlets: